-Ilya Ziblat Shay is a composer, performer and researcher.
-He works in the fields of experimental and electronic music.
+Ilya Ziblat Shay is a composer, performer, and researcher.
+He works in experimental music, with a focus on music technology.

 .